Our Charitable Programs for Education and Mental Health

 Our Clumsy Utopia

 Boundless is a rather unique combination of being an Independent High School and a Mental Health Counselling program, located in the pristine wilderness of Eastern Ontario.
-Our classroom rests on 600 acres of forests, cliffs, and various congregations of cow poop, abutting the Madawaska River in Renfrew County.
+Our classroom rests on 600 acres of fantasy-like forests, and abuts the Madawaska River in Renfrew County.

-The youth that come here present anxiety, depression, and often severe learning issues.
+The youth and young adults that come here present anxiety, depression, and often severe learning issues.
 They are marginalized, compromised, and often victimized.
 Trying to support them to rise above and beyond their hurdles is sometimes messy.
-But in the final analysis, almost 95% of our students prevail.
+But in the final analysis, almost 95% of our students prevail

 Our Community Partners are Deeply Invested in Boundless